 - The deeper subcutaneous tissue (hypodermis) is made of fat and connective tissue.

-The epidermis is derived primarily from surface ectoderm but contains melanocytes are of neural crest origin, antigen-processing Langerhans cells of bone marrow origin, and pressure-sensing Merkel cells of neural crest origin.
+The epidermis is derived primarily from surface ectoderm but contains melanocytes of neural crest origin, antigen-processing Langerhans cells of bone marrow origin, and pressure-sensing Merkel cells of neural crest origin.

 The dermis is derived primarily from mesoderm and contains collagen, elastic fibers, blood vessels, sensory structures, and fibroblasts.

 The epidermis is a stratified, squamous epithelium that consists primarily of keratinocytes.
 Keratinocytes are in progressive stages of differentiation from deeper to more superficial layers.

 The epidermis has no blood vessels within it and is entirely dependent on the underlying dermis for nutrition and waste disposal via diffusion through the dermo-epidermal junction.

 It is made of four or five layers of epithelial cells, depending on its location in the body.

 Most of the skin can be classified as thin skin that has four layers – the stratum basale, stratum spinosum, stratum granulosum, and stratum corneum.